Dallas Mavericks: 2007–2008: The return of Jason Kidd

-The Mavericks dealt Devin Harris, two first-round picks, and others to the New Jersey Nets for veteran all-star Jason Kidd and other role players; Cuban also tried to sign the free agent Kevin Garnett unsuccessfully.
+The Mavericks dealt Devin Harris, two first-round picks, and others to the New Jersey Nets for veteran all-star Jason Kidd and other role players; Cuban also tried to acquire Kevin Garnett without success.
 The Mavericks were 3–11 against winning teams since the trade and lost Nowitzki for a little over a week due to a high ankle sprain injury.
 He returned April 2 in a crucial game against the Golden State Warriors in a 111–86 Mavericks victory and helped defeat the Phoenix Suns in a 105–98 win on April 6.
 Dallas' win in Phoenix was especially significant because the Mavs had been nearly unable to defeat a contending team on the road the entire season.
 Continuing their playoff push, Dirk hit a crucial three-pointer with 0.9 seconds left, beating the Utah Jazz 97–94 on April 10.
-This victory guaranteed them a playoff spot and their 8th consecutive 50-win season.
+This victory guaranteed them a playoff spot and their eighth consecutive 50-win season.
 The Mavericks ended the season with a record of 51–31.
 In the first round of the playoffs, the Mavericks were eliminated by the New Orleans Hornets 4–1 on the road, 99–94.

-Just one day after a disappointing season ended, Avery Johnson was dismissed as Head Coach of the Dallas Mavericks.
+Just one day after a disappointing season ended, Avery Johnson was dismissed as head coach of the Dallas Mavericks.
 On May 9, 2008, Rick Carlisle was hired as the head coach.